ParadigmPacket/WolfVue/README.md

 This is NOT a good model, but its a start.

-I cannot share the data, as its under NDA by the Gray Wolf Research Project, as some of it is on private property, so open weight is the best I can do.
+I cannot share the data, as its restricted by the Gray Wolf Research Project, so open weight is the best I can do.

 The goal of open sourcing this is to hopefully get some more trail cam videos that can be fine tuned for more species, more accurately, and maybe more efficiently.
 If im being completely honest I hardly know what im doing, so someone who does know what theyre doing might be able to take this to the next level, and make a good model